A recipe from 1866

 Preparation in advance

-Beets are often just boiled, but if you roast them in the oven, they taste better.
+Beets are often just boiled, but when roasted in the oven, they taste better.
 Wash and clean the beets, but do not peel them.
 Just wrap them, without drying, in aluminium foil and place them in a preheated oven at 180 °C/355 °F. Small beets take about forty minutes, larger ones need more time.
 Turn the beets over halfway through.
 Let the beets cool after roasting until you are able to hold them, and pull off the skin.

 Boil potatoes and eggs.